demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 We are on our way to complete the blog post series on [Creating a Twitter Clone in F# using Suave](TODO).

-In this nineteenth part, we are going to implement the core feature of Twitter, Following other users and viewing their tweets in his/her wall page.
+In this nineteenth part, we are going to implement the core feature of Twitter, Following other users and viewing their tweets on his/her wall page.

-## Adding Logout
+## Adding Log out

-To test drive the implementation of following a user in FsTweet, we may need to logout and login as different user.
+To test drive the implementation of following a user in FsTweet, we may need to log out and log in as a different user.
 But we haven't added the logout functionality yet.

-So, as part of this feature implementation, let's get started with implementing logout.
+So, as part of this feature implementation, let's get started with implementing log out.

-The logout functionality is simpler to implement.
+The log out functionality is more straightforward to implement.
 Thanks to the `deauthenticate` WebPart from the `Suave.Authentication` module which clears both the authentication and the state cookie.
-After clearing the cookies, we just need to redirect the user to the login page.
+After removing the cookies, we just need to redirect the user to the login page.

 Let's add a new path `/logout` in *Auth.fs* and handle the logout request as mentioned.